rainabba/google-drive-wrapper/README.md

-# google-drive-wrapper
+# node-cloudfs-drive

-Wrapper to simplify transferring files to/from google drive.

-This project is in rapid flux so use with caution.
+Library to make working with Google drive more like working with a local fs.
+Other cloud services to come as I have time or others contribute.

-This modules provides these methods:
+This module provides these methods for Google Drive:

-* gdriveWrapper ( contructor )
+* ncfs.Drive ( contructor )
-* uploadFile
+* ncfs.Drive.uploadFile
-* downloadFile
+* ncfs.Drive.downloadFile
-* getMetaForFilename
+* ncfs.Drive.getMetaForFilename
-* getFileMetaData
+* ncfs.Drive.getFileMetaData
-* listFiles
+* ncfs.Drive.listFiles
-* mkdir
+* ncfs.Drive.mkdir
-* mkdirp
+* ncfs.Drive.mkdirp
-* pathSplit
+* ncfs.Drive.pathSplit

 They allow individual files to be uploaded/downloaded.
 On upload they allow a file to be converted into a google doc format for sharing/editing in the same manner as any other googlo doc.

-## gdriveWrapper
+## Drive

-gdriveWrapper is used to create a new wrapper instance that can be used to invoke the other methods.
-It takes the following
-parameters:
+The Google Drive constructor requires:
 * auth - googleAuth.OAuth2 object to be used to access the google services (see not below)
 * google - instance of googleapis to be used to access the google services